magneticio/vamp.io/content/documentation/installation/kubernetes.md

 {{< /note >}}

 #### Tested against
-This guide has been tested on Kubernetes 1.2 and 1.3.
-Minikube can also be used. ([github.com - minikube](https://github.com/kubernetes/minikube))
+This guide has been tested on Kubernetes 1.4.x and 1.5.
+Minikube 0.13.x or higher can also be used. ([github.com - minikube](https://github.com/kubernetes/minikube))

 #### Requirements

-* Google Container Engine cluster
+* Google Container Engine cluster or Minikube (0.13.1 or later)
 * Key-value store (like ZooKeeper, Consul or etcd)
 * Elasticsearch and Logstash
+* Enough (CPU and memory) resources on your K8s cluster to deploy the Vamp dependencies AND the containers at the scale you define.
+NB take a look into the available resources when a deployment keeps "hanging" to see if you actually have enough resources available.
+* Vamp currently only supports the 'default' namespace, so this should be available.

 ## Create a new GKE cluster